 A Part VII transfer is the common name for the transfer of a portfolio of contracts from one entity to another under Part VII (Control of Business Transfers) of the Financial Services and Markets Act 2000 (FSMA 2000).
 The transfer allows a portfolio of contracts and the associated assets and liabilities to be legally transferred from one entity to another, either within the same group or to an external party.

-In early 2012, a global life insurance company was restructuring its UK business with the intention of transferring part of its UK insurance business to an external life insurer and the remainder of its UK business internally to companies within the its own group.
+One of the major global life insurance companies was restructuring its UK business with the intention of transferring part of its UK insurance business to an external life insurer and the remainder of its UK business internally to companies within the its own group.

 These insurance business transfers – commonly known as “Part VII transfers” – would need to be sanctioned at two High Court hearings, and would require a comprehensive policyholder communications exercise to be completed: